23 Best Beekeeping Books

 Christy Hemenway – New Society Publishers – 2013

 The Thinking Beekeeper takes a look into the world of natural beekeeping.
+This is an interesting read – though I do not follow all the suggested practices – the book makes some valid points.
 For those who are interested in using Top Bar Hives instead of the standard Langstroth – this book is a must read.

 Ross Conrad – Chelsea Green Publishing – 2013